 Reference Number Discussion point Applicant's Position NRW (A)'s Position Status NRW.BE.5 Baseline environment Sufficient site-specific and desktop data has been collated to appropriately characterise the baseline NRW (A) agrees sufficient site-specific and desktop data has been collated to inform the EIA.
 Agreed benthic subtidal and intertidal ecology environment to inform the EIA.
 NRW (A) agrees that the data collected through the site-specific surveys and through the desktop review of existing literature and data sources is sufficient to appropriately characterise the benthic ecology in the export cable corridor.
 NRW.BE.6 Baseline environment Agreement on the baseline characterisation for benthic subtidal and intertidal ecology.
 NRW (A) agrees on the broad approach to characterisation for Benthic Ecology in particular now that the Zone of Influence has been sampled.
 NRW (A) agrees with the identification of benthic subtidal and intertidal ecology Important Ecological Features (IEFs).
 Agreed NRW.BE.7 Scoping Agreement to the scoping of impacts for the EIA for benthic subtidal and intertidal ecology.
 NRW (A) agrees with the scoping of impacts for the EIA and HRA for Benthic Subtidal and Intertidal Ecology.
+Agreed NRW.BE.17 Scoping Agreement on the scoping of impacts for the EIA for marine sediment quality.
+NRW (A) agrees with the scoping of impacts for the EIA for marine sediment quality.
 Agreed NRW.BE.8 Study area The EIA study area is appropriate for the receptors and impacts assessed.
 NRW (A) agrees with the regional benthic subtidal and intertidal area defined in the PEIR.
 Agreed NRW.BE.9 Project design envelope The EIA chapter has identified, described and assessed the maximum design scenario for the EIA.
-NRW (A) continue to request clarification with respect to the location of cable protection in the nearshore zone close to MLWS and if it is the Applicants intention to place cable protection at the exit pits in shallow water.
-The impact to benthic ecology caused by the presence of cable protection in the shallow water nearshore zone has not been assessed.
-Ongoing point of discussion NRW.BE.10 Assessment methodology The sensitivity of benthic subtidal and intertidal ecology receptors has been correctly identified and sufficiently described within the EIA.
+Please see response to NRW.PP.1.
+Agreed with caveats NRW.BE.10 Assessment methodology The sensitivity of benthic subtidal and intertidal ecology receptors has been correctly identified and sufficiently described within the EIA.
 NRW (A) agrees that the sensitivity of benthic subtidal and intertidal ecology receptors has been correctly identified and sufficiently described within the EIA.
 Agreed NRW.BE.11 Assessment methodology The list of projects screened into the CEA in the EIA is appropriate.
 NRW (A) agrees that the list of projects screened into the CEA in the EIA is appropriate.
 Agreed